-Indicators of the distribution of household disposable income (Table 4.9, Annex 1) are quite close to the ones released by EUROSTAT.
-The mean and median disposable income indicators in EUROMOD and SILC are slightly overestimated in 2013 and 2014.
+Indicators of the distribution of household disposable income (Table 4.9, Annex 2) are quite close to the ones released by EUROSTAT.
+The mean and median disposable income indicators in EUROMOD and SILC are slightly overestimated in 2014 by only 2 percentage points.
 Inequality, as measured by the Gini coefficient, is very close to the SILC value.
-In general, the distribution of disposable income is closely aligned in EUROMOD with external data with the exception of the first decile in 2011 where income is overestimated in EUROMOD.
+In general, the distribution of disposable income is closely aligned in EUROMOD with external data with the exception of the first decile in 2014 where income is overestimated in EUROMOD.
 Please note that some external data was not available in the moment of writing this document.